The Opposite of December... A Season of Separation: Promotion

 Poison the Well toured vigorously in 2000 to promote their debut album.
-They tioured with Stretch Arm Strong and played at multiple festivals.
+They toured with Stretch Arm Strong and played at multiple festivals.
 The band's Hellfest 2K performance was professionally filmed and three songs ("Slice Paper Wrists", "Nerdy" and "Artist's Rendering of Me") were used on Trustkill Records' VHS and DVD Hellfest Syracuse, NY - Summer 2000: The Official Documentary, released on June 12, 2001.
 The home video also included interviews with Poison the Well and a live performance by metalcore band NORA with whom Primack had played in place of their absent guitarist.

 The band also toured with Twelve Tribes, who was promoting its new extended play Instruments, which featured guest vocals from Moreira on the song "Milk And Mice Pocketknife".
 Poison The Well did a summer tour in 2000, covering multiple regions of the United States from June to August 2000.
 The tour saw This Day Forward briefly joining the tour for one of the legs.
 Poison the Well and Twelve Tribes were scheduled to play a few Canadian dates as part of the tour at the end of June 2000 but due to lack of paperwork, they were denied entry.
 Rhythm guitarist Miller was also unable to participate in the summer tour so former Twelve Tribes bassist Matthew Tackett filled in.
 A radio show performed on June 26 in Boston, Massachusetts, was recorded; two songs from that broadcast were later used as bonus tracks on Undecided Records' re-issue of Distance Only Makes the Heart Grow Fonder in 2001.

 Bassist Landsman was kicked out of the band in September 2000 and was replaced by Michael Gordillo who continued to tour with the band in promotion of The Opposite of December...
 A Season of Separation.
 On October 20, 2000, Poison the Well also performed for CMJ MusicFest Marathon.
 In November 2000, Poison the Well toured the East Coast with Brother's Keeper and NORA.
 As rhythm guitarist Miller was obligated to finish his school semester, guitarist Michael Peters took his place for the first leg of the tour but returned shortly after.
 Canadian dates were planned, however Poison the Well was denied entry into Canada for the second time again due to lack of necessary paperwork.